50 Wonderful Things From 2019

 2. James Marsden jumping on the trampoline in Dead to Me.
 James Marsden is one of those interesting actors who can do so many different things well that he's easy to take for granted.
 It's a mistake, though.
 Playing a slick, inspirational-speaking jerk, he wakes up, goes out on his balcony and executes a series of silly trampoline moves he says are meant to "get [his] lymph nodes going."

-3. John Mulaney's plaid pants in the "Co-op" episode of Documentary Now.
+3. John Mulaney's plaid pants in the "Co-Op" episode of Documentary Now!
 The comedian's wardrobe choices have showed up on this list before, but they've never been quite so indelible as his weirdly magnetic '70s get-up as Documentary Now's version of Stephen Sondheim.

 4. "This is a love story" in Fleabag.
 We were all so lucky to get two seasons of Phoebe Waller-Bridge's masterpiece, and the turn to camera to say "this is a love story" set up the brilliant second season with intrigue, humor and Waller-Bridge's inimitable kind of heart.
 The sequence of shots is so brilliant, and the entire episode so satisfying.
 We'll be lucky to see its equal.